andre-low/andrelow.sg/content/_index.md

 # title = 'Andre Low'
 +++

-{{< youtubeLite id="CQRNOoy6mJA" label="WP Rally 24 April - Andre Low">}}
+{{< youtubeLite id="aRRJuHEf1Ec" label="GE2025 Candidate Introduction - Andre Low 刘宇扬">}}

 Dear residents of Jalan Kayu and Fernvale, I am Andre, your Workers' Party candidate for Jalan Kayu SMC.

-An only child to two MOE teachers, I was taught from a young age to embrace curiosity and ask questions of the world around me.
+An only child to two teachers, I was taught from a young age to embrace curiosity and ask questions of the world around me.

 Today, I am stepping up to build a better future for Singapore, one that embraces diverse perspectives, dares to dream and experiment, and makes sure no Singaporean is ever left behind.